hrampadarath/PARVIS/README.md

 <p><b>PARVIS - Python skA Radio Visibility fIts Simulator </b></p>

-A python2 based, command line tool to  simulate a full radio interferometric observation and export to FITSidi format, which can be imaged within CASA.
+A python2.7.x based, command line tool to  simulate a full radio interferometric observation and export to FITSidi format, which can be imaged within CASA.
 It is based upon Danny Price's pyFitsidi (https://github.com/telegraphic/pyfitsidi).
 An updated version is included in the "Imports" folder.

 This simulation was created to investigate the effects of a time and frequency variable Jones matrix of antenna i.e. the primary beam, on the output images.
 Currently only an offset-gregorian primary beam model is implemented based upon the SKA1-MID dishes, although it is not difficult to include others.
 The primary beams can be downloaded from <a href="https://www.dropbox.com/s/pmkck48tc78esda/SKA_MID_Primary_Beams.tgz?dl=0">here</a>.
 Please see the description on primary_beam_model.txt in folder "primary_beams"

-The simulator uses an input file and is is executed as

 >python2 PARVIS.py -f simulation.inputs